Calculate ground sample distance (GSD) or a missing camera value from altitude, sensor dimension, focal length, and image size in pixels.

 What is GSD (Ground Sample Distance) ?

-GSD, short for ground sample distance, is a metric used with drone mapping and surveying to relate the focal length, resolution, and camera distance from the object.
+GSD, short for ground sample distance, is a metric used with drone mapping and surveying to relate camera height above the ground, camera/lens parameters, and image resolution to the real-world ground distance represented by a single pixel.

 How to calculate GSD ground sample distance?